 A: As long as you complete the paperwork far enough in advance of your graduation to give the evaluations office time to process it, the mathematics department is satisfied.
 However, to ensure timely graduation, many colleges and departments require that students declare minors before the end of their second year.
 Therefore, you should find out what your college's policy is (perhaps from your college advising center) to find out your deadline.

 Q: What if I have completed the minor paperwork and I change my mind about what minor courses I have to take?

 A: You have to meet with the minor advisor again and fill out an updated minor application.
 The courses you take must match the courses selected on your minor application.

 A: You may take up to 8 units of courses as C/NC as far as the math department is concerned.
 However, if some of the courses are counting as major support courses or GE, your major may not allow you to take the courses as C/NC.

 A: The answer to this question depends on your major and your interests.

 Many engineering majors take Math 344, Math 304, Math 416, and Math 418.
 These are applied mathematics courses that do not have Math 248 (Methods of Proof) as a prerequisite.
 You still have to take Math 248, but you can take some of the upper division track courses before taking Math 248 if that makes scheduling easier.

 Many computer science and software engineering majors take two of their courses from the discrete math track of Math 335, Math 336, and Math 437.

-Students interested in teaching might be interested in the track with Math 341, Math 481, Math 482, and Math 419.
+Students interested in teaching might be interested in Math 341, Math 481, Math 482, and one other 400 level course.

 Current Mathematics Minor Advisor